 This Volume II applies to the design of stormwater management systems that require a permit under Chapter 62-330, F.A.C., other than systems that qualify for a general permit, and applies to the design of projects that qualify for a "10/2" permit.
-All stormwater management systems must be designed, constructed, operated and maintained in accordance with the stormwater quality criteria and stormwater quantity/flood control criteria set forth in this Volume II.
+All stormwater management systems must be designed, constructed, operated and maintained in accordance with the stormwater quality criteria set forth in Part II, Part IV, and Part V of Volume I and Part IV, Part V and Part VI of this Volume II and stormwater quantity/flood control criteria set forth in Part III, Part V and Part VI of this Volume II.